A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

 \subsubsection{\gls{D2D} Relaying Performance}

 We show how implementing the proposed relay selection policy can improve the throughput of cellular networks.
-We consider the multiple \gls{UE}s scenario with $N=5$, $K=4$ discovered relays and $|\mathcal{S}|=16$ regions.
-For different speeds of state changing $v$, we plot in figure \ref{fig.CompMultiPlayer}-d the histogram of the average cumulative reward per \gls{UE} for both scenarios with and without \gls{D2D} relaying.
-In the scenario where \gls{D2D} is enabled, we apply the proposed \gls{GCPBVI} based relay selection algorithm.
+We consider the multiple \gls{MU}s scenario with $N=5$, $K=4$ discovered relays and $|\mathcal{S}|=16$ regions.
+For different speeds of state changing $v$, we plot in figure \ref{fig.MP_D2DvsCell} the histogram of the average cumulative reward per \gls{MU} for both scenarios with and without \gls{D2D} relaying.
+In the scenario where \gls{D2D} is enabled we apply the proposed \gls{GCPBVI} based relay selection algorithm.
 The speed $v$ in this figure illustrates the velocity of the relays in moving between the regions.
 Hence, a speed $v$ is modeled by considering a transition matrix of $\bm{P}^v$.
-Each \gls{UE} applies, in a distributed manner, the relay selection policy proposed in \ref{subsec:RS_GCPBVI}.
-Figure \ref{fig.CompMultiPlayer}-d shows that, in average, a \gls{UE} can gain up to $30\%$ percent of throughput by deploying our policy of relay selection in a cellular network.
+Each \gls{MU} applies, in a distributed manner, the relay selection policy proposed in \ref{subsec:RS_GCPBVI}.
+Figure \ref{fig.MP_D2DvsCell} shows that, in average, a \gls{MU} can gain up to $30\%$ percent of throughput by deploying our policy of relay selection in a cellular network.
 We note a slow decreasing in the throughput when the speed of the relays increases.